YirenZzz/EventTicketing/README.md

 Upon ticket purchase, a unique code (e.g., TICKET-xxxx) is generated and rendered into a QR image using the qrcode package.
 This image is embedded into an HTML email sent via the Resend API, showcasing real-world integration with external services as covered in lecture about API Integration.The Staff dashboard includes a real-time check-in system.
 It supports camera scanning via html5-qrcode, drag-and-drop image uploads, and even PDF parsing.
 The check-in interface is fully mobile-responsive, optimized for phones and tablets without any native app.
 This design highlights our ability to deliver production-grade UX beyond the desktop environment.

-### PostgreSQL for transaction data: Data Consistency via Prisma Transactions

-Critical updates (like check-ins and promo validation) are provided by Prisma to guarantee updates across multiple tables (e.g., both Ticket and PurchasedTicket).
-This design reflects proper transaction usage discussed in class and implemented in assignments.
-Input data is sanitized and type-checked before transactions execute, with rollback logic automatically applied on error handelling.

 ### Attendance analytics and reporting
 Both staff and organizers can view charts for attendance and revenue (Chart.js).
 Detailed statistics can also be downloaded as CSV via server-generated Content-Disposition responses.
 Ticket type breakdowns (Total, Sold, Checked-In) are streamed from API routes and rendered into Excel-compatible file, satisfying emphasis on backend data processing and professional workflows.
 All numeric inputs are validated for type and range, and missing fields return appropriate HTTP errors.